 Visit the Institute for Leadership Studies website for more detailed information about the application process.

 Graduate certificate coursework focuses on the experiences of U.S. racial/ethnic minorities (e.g. African American/Black, Native American/Alaskan Native, Native Hawaiian/Other Pacific Islander, Latinx) and on U.S. marginalized populations (e.g. gender, gender expression, sexuality, disabilities).
-Students must take a total of 12 graduate credit hours of coursework.
-Courses for this certificate are categorized into three pathways.
+Courses for this certificate are categorized into three areas.

 Students must develop a plan of study in consultation with and approved by a faculty advisor.
-This plan of study must include a concentration consisting of at least 6 credit hours of coursework in one of the three pathways.
-At least one course (3 credit hours) must be taken in a pathway other than the concentration.
-At least two courses (6 credit hours) must be taken at the 700 level or above.
+At least 50% of coursework counted towards the certificate must be 700 level or above.